nedap/components.assets/README.md

 Copyright © Nedap

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0.